-- In these conditions "the Contract" means the contract concluded between the 1.1 council and the supplier, including all specifications, plans, drawings, instructions to tender, tender documents and all other documents that are relevant to the contract and are listed in the schedule and also such of these conditions as are included in the terms and provisions of the contract. - 1.2 For the purpose of this contract except where expressly stated to the contrary, the following words shall have the following meaning:
+- 1.1 In these conditions "the Contract" means the contract concluded between the council and the supplier, including all specifications, plans, drawings, instructions to tender, tender documents and all other documents that are relevant to the contract and are listed in the schedule and also such of these conditions as are included in the terms and provisions of the contract. - 1.2 For the purpose of this contract except where expressly stated to the contrary, the following words shall have the following meaning:

-Acceptance means any acceptance criteria for the

-Criteria purpose of Clause 5 herein;

-Affected means the party seeking to claim relief in

-Party respect of force majeure event:

-means the person duly authorised by Authorised

-council to act within the purposes of this Officer

-provision:

-means the information listed by the Commercially supplier as being commercially sensitive Sensitive in accordance with the Freedom of Information means the information provided by either party to the other in any manner or form Confidential that requires the protections as set out in Information Clause 19, provided that each item of information would appear to a reasonable person to be confidential or is specifically stated by the disclosing party to be confidential:
+Acceptance Criteria means any acceptance criteria for the purpose of Clause 5 herein; Affected Party means the party seeking to claim relief in respect of force majeure event; Authorised Officer means the person duly authorised by council to act within the purposes of this provision; Commercially Sensitive Information means the information listed by the supplier as being commercially sensitive in accordance with the Freedom of Information statement and Clause 20; Confidential Information means the information provided by either party to the other in any manner or form that requires the protections as set out in Clause 19, provided that each item of information would appear to a reasonable person to be confidential or is specifically stated by the disclosing party to be confidential; Contract Documents means the documents as set out in Clause 3.1; Contract Period means the period from this contract taking effect until its expiry in accordance with Clause 4 or its earlier termination; Contract Price means the price exclusive of VAT, payable to the supplier by the council under the contract for the full and proper performance by the supplier of his part of the contract as determined under the provisions of the contract; Contracting Council means any contracting council;

-Information statement and Clause 20;

-means the documents as set out in Contract

-Clause 3.1: Documents

-means the period from this contract taking

-effect until its expiry in accordance with Contract

-Clause 4 or its earlier termination; Period

-Contract Price means the price exclusive of VAT,

-payable to the supplier by the council under the contract for the full and proper performance by the supplier of his part of the contract as determined under the provisions of the contract;

-Contracting means any contracting council;

-Council

-Supplier means the person who undertakes to

-supply the goods or render such other services for the council as is provided by the contract:

-Council means Armagh City, Banbridge and

-Craigavon Borough Council;

-Environmental Information Regulations

-means the Environmental Information

-Regulations 2004;

-means an act of God, disease, strike, Force Majeure

-lockout, fire or other accident or incident of any nature beyond the control of the relevant party;

-Freedom of Information

-means the Freedom of Information Act

-means all goods which the supplier is Goods required under the contract to supply or in connection with which he is required under the contract to carry out any service;

-means the invitation to tender issued by Invitation to Tender the council for the supply of goods and/or services:

-means an order placed by the council for Order

-the supply and delivery of goods at the contract price.
-The council shall allocate an official number for each order;

-means any samples submitted to the Samples

-council as part of the procurement procedure leading to the award of the contract;

-means any services supplied or to be Services

-supplied by the supplier in accordance

-with this contract;

-means the description of the goods and Specification

-supplies to be delivered under the

-contract:
+Supplier means the person who undertakes to supply the goods or render such other services for the council as is provided by the contract; Council means Armagh City, Banbridge and Craigavon Borough Council; Environmental Information Regulations means the Environmental Information Regulations 2004; Force Majeure means an act of God, disease, strike, lockout, fire or other accident or incident of any nature beyond the control of the relevant party; Freedom of Information means the Freedom of Information Act 2000; Goods means all goods which the supplier is required under the contract to supply or in connection with which he is required under the contract to carry out any service; Invitation to Tender means the invitation to tender issued by the council for the supply of goods and/or services; Order means an order placed by the council for the supply and delivery of goods at the contract price.
+The council shall allocate an official number for each order; Samples means any samples submitted to the council as part of the procurement procedure leading to the award of the contract; Services means any services supplied or to be supplied by the supplier in accordance with this contract; Specification means the description of the goods and supplies to be delivered under the contract;

-Sub-Contractor means the third party with whom the supplier enters into a sub-contract or its servants or agents and any third party with whom that third party enters into a subcontract or its servants or agents;

-Supplier means all employees, agents, consultants Personnel and contractors of the supplier and/or of and contractors of the supplier and/or of any sub-contractor.
+Sub- Contractor means the third party with whom the supplier enters into a sub-contract or its servants or agents and any third party with whom that third party enters into a subcontract or its servants or agents; Supplier Personnel means all employees, agents, consultants and contractors of the supplier and/or of any sub-contractor.